Please select what cookies you allow us to use

 Perhaps the most popular gold bullion PAMP bears the image of the goddess of prosperity Fortuna, after which it received its name.
 The bullion has a gold purity of 99.99% and is the first investment bullion in the world to display a work of art.

 PAMP became the first refinery in the world to receive the London Bullion Market Association’s Gold Certificate of Responsibility in 2015.
-The document certifies that the company’s activities do not contribute to conflicts around the world, human rights violations, support terrorist organizations and that it respects high standards for environmental, social and management policies.
+The document certifies that the company’s activities do not contribute to conflicts around the world, human rights violations, support terrorist organisations and that it respects high standards for environmental, social and management policies.

 The Perth Mint was founded in 1899 as a branch of the British Royal Mint.
 Also, a new gold mine was launched in Australia.
 Although it was not the first in the market, its predecessors, the Sydney Mint and the Melbourne Mint, no longer exist.